ArchetypalTech/mud-pie/README.md

 1. `mprocs`
 We use `mprocs` as a multiplexor for local dev builds.

-**note** the commands in the `package.json` `mud:dev` and `mud:dev:intel`
+**note** the commands in the `package.json`:
+- `mud:dev:local` and
+- `mud:dev:local:intel`

-these will start an instance of `mprocs` and run the dev stack locally
+these commands start an instance of `mprocs` and run the dev stack locally.

-`intel` based macs will need to install `mprocs` via `brew` or similar as the binary will not run via `pnpm`. if you like me are too cheap to buy a newer laptop until you've driven it to death you want to run `mud:dev:intel` see below.
+`intel` based macs will need to install `mprocs` via `brew` or similar as the binary will not run via `pnpm`.
+If you like me are too cheap to buy a newer laptop until you've driven it to death you want to run `mud:dev:local:intel` see below.

 2. `Node`: version >= 20.3, we use 20.11.x
 3. `pnpm` : version >= 9.x, we use 9.8.x